 CPI understands that some absences cannot be avoided.
-Excused absences are approved by the instructor / coordinator or the Office of Post-Secondary Education.
-Examples of excused absences may include military, bereavement, extended illness, jury duty, participation in professional or school function.
+Excused absences are approved by the course instructor / coordinator or the Office of Post-Secondary Education.
+Examples of excused absences may include military, bereavement, extended illness, jury duty, participation in professional, or other school functions.
 CPI may require additional documentation in determining whether an absence is excused.
 Financial aid requirements mandate that a student may not exceed more than 10% excused absences per term.